About

 What is my food blog about?

-So my food blog is about finding the best of the best food dishes from different cuisines, from comfort and street food, to high-end dining.
+I want to find the best-of-the-best food dishes from different cuisines, from comfort and street food, to high-end dining.
 I love Italian pasta dishes, as much as a juicy double-bacon cheeseburger.
-But since my love for Asia will always be there, I will always be on the look out for the best Asian food, especially Asian Street Food!
+But since my love for Asia will forever be there, I'll always be looking for the best Asian food, especially street food!

-On this blog you will find my food reviews based on restaurants in the The Hague or Rotterdam areas, but I will make the occasional trip to Amsterdam and other cities around the Netherlands.
+On this blog you'll find my food reviews based on restaurants in the The Hague or Rotterdam areas, but I will make the occasional trip to Amsterdam and other cities around the Netherlands.
 All my travels will ofcourse feature food reviews and delicious photos and videos too!

 Follow me